AorsiniYT/AorsiniYT/README.md

 # Hi!
 I'm Aorsini 👋

 I am a Computer Engineering student passionate about software development, aiming to become a Full Stack developer.
-I am enthusiastic about innovating, creating solutions, and solving problems.
+I enjoy innovating, creating solutions, and solving problems.

-I am also the official maintainer of **Moonlight for PS Vita** ([vita-moonlight](https://github.com/xyzz/vita-moonlight)), the PlayStation Vita port of Moonlight.
+I maintain a few open‑source projects; among them I'm the official maintainer of **Moonlight for PS Vita** ([vita-moonlight](https://github.com/xyzz/vita-moonlight)) and I collaborate on other community efforts.
+Some of my work revolves around Moonlight itself and related libraries such as **libmoonmic**.

 ## 🌱 Currently Learning and Exploring